gmarland/JSONTransformer/README.md

 ### Replacements

-The basic replacement is marked using {{ .. }} within the JSON property or value.
+A basic replacement is marked using {{ .. }} within the JSON property or value.
 Within that a simple dot notation can be used, e.g. {{ this.is.a.path.to.child }}

-Arrays within the path can be navigated using the usual 0 based bracket notation, e.g. {{ path.to.array[0].child }}
+Arrays within the path can be navigated using the usual 0 index based bracket notation, e.g. {{ path.to.array[0].child }}

 ### If Statements